mozilla/fxa/docs/how-testing-works.md

 If there's an error while fetching or parsing the diff, `all` is output.
 Otherwise, the script checks the path of each file changed to build a list of modules for testing.

-Some modules are depend on other modules.
+Some modules depend on other modules.
 Within `package.json` at the root of the FxA project, there is an `fxa.moduleDependencies` object.
 This maps named modules to their dependencies.

 If the diff contains changes to any of the dependencies, the dependent module is also added to the list.
-So, for example, `fxa-content-server` lists `fxa-auth-server` as a dependency - thus, a change to `fxa-auth-server` causes `fxa-content-server` to also be included in the list.
+So, for example, `fxa-content-server` lists `fxa-auth-server` as a dependency.
+Thus, a change to `fxa-auth-server` causes `fxa-content-server` to be automatically included in the list.

 ```json
 "fxa": {